Dioxolane

 Dioxolane is a heterocyclic acetal with the chemical formula (CH2)2O2CH2.
-It is related to tetrahydrofuran by interchange of one oxygen for a CH2 group.
+It is related to tetrahydrofuran (THF) by replacement of the methylene group (CH2) at the 2-position with an oxygen atom.
 The corresponding saturated 6-membered C4O2 rings are called dioxanes.
 The isomeric 1,2-dioxolane (wherein the two oxygen centers are adjacent) is a peroxide.
 1,3-dioxolane is used as a solvent and as a comonomer in polyacetals.

 As a class of compounds

 Dioxolanes are a group of organic compounds containing the dioxolane ring.
 Dioxolanes can be prepared by acetalization of aldehydes and ketalization of ketones with ethylene glycol.